 FFMI · Body-comp-adjusted BMI

 Standard BMI calls a muscular 80 kg man “overweight.”
-FFMI doesn’t.
-The muscle-adjusted BMI for athletes, weight-lifters, and anyone with above-average lean mass.
+This BMI calculator with muscle mass doesn’t.
+Calculate your true BMI using lean body mass— the right tool for athletes, bodybuilders, gym-goers, and anyone with above-average muscle.
+Also known as FFMI (Fat-Free Mass Index).

 Calculate Lean BMI (FFMI)